 How to Make a Choice Between .NET Framework and .NET Core?

-To choose the best solution, you should weigh performance capabilities of both platforms and test them out on each individual project.
+To choose the best solution, you should weigh the performance capabilities of both platforms and test them out on each individual project.

 Criteria for choosing .NET Framework